Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Lie--Poisson preserving time integrator

-In the forthcoming sections we will present an alternative derivation of the scheme \eqref{IsoMHDWtheta} directly using the reduction theory for semidirect products.
-This will explain the properties of the method \eqref{IsoMHDWtheta} indicated in Remark \ref{rem1}.
+In the forthcoming sections we present an alternative derivation of the scheme \eqref{IsoMHDWtheta}, directly using reduction theory for semi-direct products.
+This approach explains the properties of the method \eqref{IsoMHDWtheta} listed in Remark~\ref{rem1}.